moneyadviceservice/react_library/src/components/Paragraph/Paragraph.md

-Many props are available to style paragraphs by default as shown in the example bellow.
+Many props are available to style paragraphs by default as shown in the example below.

 ```jsx
 import { Paragraph as P } from '@moneypensionservice/directories';